-In "What is Enlightenment," Foucault (1984d) writes, "Thinking back on Kant's text, I wonder whether we many not envisage modernity rather as an attitude than as a period of history.
-And by 'attitude,' I mean a mode of relating to contemporary reality; a voluntary choice made by certain people; in the end, a way of thinking and feeling; a way, too, of acting and behaving that at one and the same time marks a relation of belonging and presents itself as a task" (39).
-Foucault (1984a), too, questions that there ever was some objective means to an end of unified truth; rather, Foucault suggests that the moderns voluntarily embraced and enacted that vision.
+In "What is Enlightenment," Foucault writes, "Thinking back on Kant's text, I wond whether we may not envisage modernity rather as an attitude than as a period of history.
+And by 'attitude,' I mean a mode of relating to contemporary reality; a voluntary choice made by certain people; in the end, a way of thinking and feeling; a way, too, of acting and behaving that at one and the same time marks a relation of belonging and presents itself as a task."21 Foucault, too, questions that there ever was some objective means to an end of unified truth; rather, Foucault suggests that the moderns voluntarily embraced and enacted that vision.
 Foucault's unique contribution, however, was to suggest that a "disciplinary" society most accurately described the way contemporaries were relating, acting, thinking and feeling their world.
+Rather than a voluntary and even blind acceptance of any such vision, Foucault suggests that a metacognitive understanding or metawareness of the way power flowed in our disciplinary society would make room for resistance, despite the bleak picture that he often gets accused of painting.
+We may say "bleak" as Foucault writes that "discipline 'makes' individuals; it is the specific technique of a power that regards individuals both as object and as instruments of its exercise."22 This is a far cry from Descartes nostalgic "I think; therefore, I am" that informed the Enlightenment and most of modernism's utopian vision of powerful individuals coexisting in a perfectly rationalized, truthful, and unified world.